Timeless and transformative.

 From a combination of scorching life events, social transformation, pandemic lockdown, and personal epiphany, David Franz has emerged, like a snake too big for its skin, from behind the producer’s console to the front of the stage.
 Years of unlocking the creative genius of other artists as a co-writer, producer and record label head has led to the evolution and development of his own artist persona.

-Having a voracious appetite for many different genres of music, Franz founded not one but two record labels.
+Armed with a voracious appetite for many different genres of music, Franz founded not one but two record labels.
 Underground Sun covers a wide-ranging catalog of genres but all have a foundation in soul music.
-R&B, rock, hip-hop, blues, folk, world, electronic and jazz all find a home on Underground Sun.
+R&B, rock, hip-hop, blues, folk, world, electronic, and jazz all find a home on Underground Sun.
 Underground Sol, co-founded with DJ/producer/entrepreneur Justin Paul, is devoted solely to electronic music and the myriad genres within that broad label.

-Both labels embrace and cultivate diversity and inclusivity, knowing these are not only at the core of a thriving music industry but also imperative to connecting and empathizing with all of humanity.
+Both labels embrace and cultivate diversity and inclusivity, for the simple reason that these ideals are not only at the core of a thriving music industry but also imperative to connecting and empathizing with all of humanity.
 Both Underground Sun and Underground Sol have a strong legacy of launching musicians from under-represented demographics into solid music careers.

 The sound is definitively California desert rock, but not the heavier vibes of the low desert sound like QOTSA and their ménage.
 Instead it’s born in the high desert, and Joshua Tree National Park provides the iconic landscape for David’s sonic vision quest.
 Imagine if Kevin Parker (Tame Impala), Jim James (My Morning Jacket) and Dan Aeurbach (The Black Keys) took peyote and wrote songs with Daniel Lanois as the producer.